tj-tusharjain/azure-compute-docs/articles/virtual-machines/Metadata-Security-Protocol/troubleshoot-guide.md

 ### GPA service missing or not running
 #### Windows VM
-For Windows VMs, CRP implicitly installs an extension "Microsoft.CPlat.ProxyAgent.ProxyAgentWindows" that installs Windows Guest Proxy Agent (GPA) to the VM for MSP feature.
+For Windows VMs, Control Resource Plane (CRP) implicitly installs an extension "Microsoft.CPlat.ProxyAgent.ProxyAgentWindows" that installs Windows Guest Proxy Agent (GPA) to the VM for MSP feature.

 When enabling MSP, it installs 3 Windows Services to the VM:
 - Windows Guest Proxy Agent (GPA) service (**GuestProxyAgent**)